kostan87/kostan87.github.io/README.md

 # Portfolio
-I'm a Junior web developer.
+I'm a web developer.
 This is my portfolio.